 The NordicTrack EXP 7i has a feature I haven’t seen on any non-NordicTrack treadmills––adjustable cushioning!
 The brand’s FlexSelect Cushioning allows the user to change the intensity of the cushioning (after folding the machine) with a simple twist of the hand.
 Whether you want an extra-comfortable walk or want to simulate road running, you can make it happen on the EXP 7i.

-RELATED: The Best NordicTrack Treadmills
+RELATED: Best NordicTrack Treadmills

 close up Caroline using NordicTrack EXP 7i Treadmill

 Plus, the EXP 7i is compatible with iFIT programming (membership sold separately), which can be viewed on the included touchscreen.
 The touchscreen is a bit small for my taste at just 7 inches, but I like that it’s an option on a treadmill in this price range.
+It earns a rating of 4 out of 5 for tech capabilities.

 For those who balk at the idea of assembling your new treadmill, NordicTrack offers delivery and assembly for an extra $149.
 However, the actual assembly process is pretty simple if you decide to go the DIY route.
 The only thing I’d recommend is grabbing a friend or two to help, because the EXP 7i is heavy at 222 pounds.